Jersey Number of First TD Scorer - Under 29.5 @ -115

-The line for this strange prop is 29.5 which seems to heavily favour the under.
-The list of notable players with the chance of scoring and jersey numbers of 30 or above is a short one, Rob Gronkowski, Todd Gurley and CJ Anderson.
+The line for this strange prop is 29.5 which seems to heavily favor the under.
+The list of notable players with the chance of scoring and jersey numbers of 30 or above is a short one, Rob Gronkwoski, Todd Gurley and CJ Anderson.
 It certainly wouldn't be a surprise if either of those three scored first however I'll take my chance on the list of players wearing 29 and lower.
-Julian Edelman leads that group, alongside Sony Michel, Robert Woods, Brandin Cooks and perennial Super Bowl performer James White.
+Julian Edelman leads that group, alongside Sony Michel, Robert Woods, Brandin Cooks and perenial Super Bowl performer James White.

 Yes, he's had a poor season, and yeah, sure, he may be covered by Aqib Talib but Gronk is still a huge threat in the passing game.
 He's still got Tom Brady's faith and the QB was keen to look for him during the Conference Championship game against the Kansas City Chiefs, most notably during the clutch game-winning drive.
 He got targeted 11 times against the Chiefs and with that in mind this Total Reception market looks like a good price for punters.

 Total Number of Player to Have a Passing Attempt - Over 2.5 @ +100

 Last year we saw the famous Philly Special as well as a pass which wasn't caught by Tom Brady.
 You're not going to get four seperate players with passing attempts but three seems very possible.
 If there's one game in a season where you can attempt trick plays then it's the Super Bowl.
 It's notable that both the Pats' Julian Edelman and Rams' Johnny Hekker played QB in their youth and have experience of passing in the NFL too.
 Those two talented players, combined with the occasion, make this seem likely to me, and that's before we factor in the chance of an injury to either Brady or Jared Goff.

 Josh Reynolds Total Recieving Yards - Over 48.5 yards @ -108